 STEP 2: AUTOMATE

-Now that you’ve eliminated unwanted subscriptions, you’ll be left with emails that you would like for record keeping purposes but are not necessarily action items: bills set to autopay, receipts, and package tracking are examples of these type of emails.
+Now that you’ve eliminated unwanted subscriptions, you’ll be left with emails that you would like for record-keeping purposes but are not necessarily action items: bills set to autopay, receipts, and package tracking are examples of these type of emails.
 These emails should be organized and easy to access but not distract from your high priority emails.
 Eliminate the distraction by creating filters so these types of emails are neatly organized in folders automatically.
-You can customize your categories with Gmail filters (here’s how) or Apple Mail’s rules (here’s how), or you can use a third party applications, such as:
+You can customize your categories with Gmail filters (here’s how) or Apple Mail’s rules (here’s how), or you can use a third-party application, such as: